msymeonides/Migrate3D/README.md

 - **Attracted categories**: A space-separated list of categories of objects that may be considered as attracted.
 If this field is left blank, all object categories may be considered as attracted.

+## Replicate Analysis

+Migrate3D can also be used to analyze replicates, generating superplots and performing statistical analysis.
+Replicate analysis can be performed independently of the main Migrate3D run, but it assumes data were generated using Migrate3D as it uses the _Results.xlsx output.
+To perform replicate analysis:

+1. Analyze each replicate separately, keeping all parameters and options the same, and using the same output filename except for the suffix "-r#" where # is the number of the replicate being analyzed.

+2. In the "Save results as:" box, enter the filename prefix you have been using for these runs.
+Whether you include the "-r#" suffix at this stage is irrelevant, the inputs will be recognized either way.

+3. Click the "Perform replicate analysis" button.

+This will generate two additional output files with the following filename suffixes (removing the "-r#"):

+- **_Figures-Superplots.html**: Superplots of all summary features, with color-coded point clouds for each replicate, and a box plot with a line at the median, box edges at the upper and lower quartile, and error bars denoting the 95% confidence interval for each replicate.
+The color used for each replicate will be consistent across all figures, and the figure legend is interactive; click on a replicate to disable or enable its visibility in the figure.

+- **_Replicate-Stats.xlsx**: A spreadsheet containing the results of statistical analysis performed on the summary features across all replicates.
+This includes a Kruskal-Wallis test for each feature, and post-hoc pairwise comparisons between each replicate using the Holm-Bonferroni correction.
+The results include Kruskal-Wallis p-values and post-hoc adjusted p-values for each pairwise comparison between categories.

+Note: Ensure that all object IDs across all replicates are unique (an easy way is to add a numerical prefix denoting the replicate number), and that category labels are consistent across input files.